uq-eresearch/thales/doc/thales-user-guide.md

 - Participates in activity: identifier of an activity record
 - Author in publication: URI

-Note: the title property is present in party records, but is currently not used in the RIF-CS output.
-If present, it is used for display purposes.
-If it is not present, the given name and surname are displayed.
+Note: the _title_ and _alternative title_ properties in party records are not used.
+The values are ignored and do not appear in the RIF-CS output.
+It is recommended that they be left blank.

 ### Activity records